altunenes/rusty_art/README.md

-# rusty_art
+#  Rusty_Art 🌈 🎨

 [![Rust](https://github.com/altunenes/rusty_art/actions/workflows/rust.yml/badge.svg)](https://github.com/altunenes/rusty_art/actions/workflows/rust.yml)
 [![CodeFactor](https://www.codefactor.io/repository/github/altunenes/rusty_art/badge)](https://www.codefactor.io/repository/github/altunenes/rusty_art)

 ![227796857-e73c8e66-1446-4600-8018-aeaa6a59a4a4](https://user-images.githubusercontent.com/54986652/227951137-35ab864e-3329-4ef0-a4aa-2347f07296ca.png)

-Creative coding with Rust!
+**Creative coding with Rust!** 🦀

 In this repository, I will create animations and optical illusions that allow for the generation of various patterns in my spare time.
-So, this repo is consistently updated and current :=)
+So, this repo is consistently updated and current 😄

-Nearly all of my scripts feature a graphical user interface (GUI), enabling real-time adjustments to the animations and the creation of thousands of unique patterns.
+Most of my scripts feature a **graphical user interface (GUI)**, enabling real-time adjustments to the animations and opening up the possibility to create thousands of unique patterns.

 I hope you enjoy it!

-## Usage/Installation:
+## 🚀 Usage/Installation:

 *This section is intended for those who are new to GitHub or Rust and may not be familiar with these tools.*

 1- Install [Rust Programming Language](https://www.rust-lang.org/tools/install)

-2- click on the green "Code" button at the top right of this page.
+2- Click on the green "Code" button at the top right of this page.
 Then, select "Download ZIP" from the dropdown menu.
-After the ZIP file finishes downloading, extract it to a folder on your computer
+After the ZIP file finishes downloading, extract it to a folder on your computer.

 3- Open the terminal (also known as command prompt or cmd) on your computer.
-You can simply open it in the folder "rusty_spelling" by right-clicking on the folder and selecting "Open in Terminal".
+You can simply open it in the folder "rusty_art" by right-clicking on the folder and selecting "Open in Terminal".

 To run the scripts, in the root directory of the project, type the commands in the following style.